johnnyn2/MusicRhythmGameBuild/README.md

 # MusicRhythmGameBuild
-This is a mid-term build of MusicRhythmGame.
+This is a final build of MusicRhythmGame.